 Modern Ensemble appointments are awarded yearly.
 Special consideration for these scholarships and Teaching Assistantships is given to those graduate students who audition for this ensemble.
 More Information

-Additionally, the UW’s Office of Graduate Support links students to opportunities that provide funding for research and study.
+Additionally, the UW’s Graduate School links students to opportunities that provide funding for research and study.
 Detailed information is available at The Graduate School: Fellowships, Assistantships, and Awards.
 And in conjunction with the UW Libraries, the Graduate School oversees the Graduate Funding Information Service (GFIS), which maintains a large database of funding opportunities and provides individual consulting appointments for current and admitted graduate students.